Revising the quantum work fluctuation framework to encompass energy conservation: Quantum-correction to the JE

 where $\Vert \cdot \Vert_\infty$ is the Schatten $\infty$-norm, $O(\cdot)$ is the standard asymptotic notation, and $w > 0$ is some quantity with the dimension of energy, describing a characteristic energy scale of the system \footnote{One possible choice for $w$ could be $\sqrt{\tr[H^2] + \tr[(H')^2]}$.
 This quantity is zero if and only if $H = H' = \nul$, i.e., in the trivial situation where work is always zero.}.
+The rationale behind Eq.~\eqref{epsilon_close} is twofold.
+First, it provides an $O(\epsilon)$-sized room for leverage in designing the scheme while remaining close to the TPM scheme.
+Second, small deviations from the exact POVMs and outcomes of the TPM scheme will be imperceptible within experimental error margins, and a sensible definition should be able to accommodate that inevitable uncertainty.

-The scheme also contains some additional number of other POVM elements $M_x$, with corresponding outcomes $W_x$, labelled by $x$.
+With the remaining $O(\epsilon)$ probability, the scheme realizes some additional number of other POVM elements $M_x$, with corresponding outcomes $W_x$, labelled by $x$.
 As stated previously, we refer to these as the ``outlier'' outcomes.
 These other elements are only limited by that the scheme as a whole must be a valid measurement, i.e., they must satisfy $M_x \geq 0$ and $\sum_x M_x + \sum_{ij} M_{ij} = \id$, where $\id$ is the identity operator.

 Now, if condition (i) is imposed on such an $\epsilon$-modification of the TPM scheme, then, as we prove in Appendix~\ref{app:epsmod}, some of the outliers $W_x$ must necessarily scale as $w/\epsilon$.
 That is, these outliers, although rare, must be \textit{large}, and their size must scale inversely with their probability.
 We call an $\epsilon$-modified TPM scheme that satisfies condition (i) a $\TPMe$ scheme.